KHAEntertainment/graphrag-with-sqlite_vec-ts-vercel-ai-sdk/docs/MCP-SERVER-USAGE.md

 - Set `GEMINI_API_KEY` environment variable
 - Incurs API costs (but only when used)

+> **Note:** Gemini attendant is not yet implemented; when selected, results are formatted using the Granite attendant until API wiring is added.

 ### `none`

 - **Use for:** Getting raw results without filtering